What are Factor Layer, Factor Set, Factor, and Factor ID/Index?¶

 |---|---|---|

-| Factor Layer | The map layer shown in the viewer.
-A factor layer displays one factor set. | The full layer titled FICTURE - 24 factor LDA with 18um hexagons |
+| Factor Layer | The map layer visible in the layer list and rendering view.
+A factor layer displays a single factor set. | The map layer titled FICTURE - 24 factor LDA with 18um hexagons |

-| Factor Set | The full collection of factors displayed by a factor layer. | The complete factor set of 24 factors contained in that layer |
+| Factor Set | The complete collection of inferred factors contained in a single analysis result. | The set of 24 factors contained within that layer. |

-| Factor | One individual factor within a factor set.
-In practice, a factor often represents a spatial pattern, a cell-state-like signal, or another latent component inferred from the data. | Factor 7 within that 24-factor set |
+| Factor | An individual component within a factor set, representing a spatial pattern, cell-state-like signal, or latent expression signature. | Factor 7 within the 24-factor set. |